satchhacker/recon/README.md

 3. chmod +x recon.sh
 4. ln -s $(pwd)/recon.sh /usr/bin/recon
 5. Make sure to have domains put in domain.txt
-6. run recon tool in the same directory as domain.txt

 To use the `recon` tool, simply run: